Roi-Avraham/ComputationalBiologyEx1/README.md

     You can download the code, in the folder there is an exe file for fast execution by double-clicking on: SpreadingRumor.exe

 # Usage
-    The application has a configure bar for the purpose of studying the rate of spreading the rumor among the population.
-The user can choose the following:
+ The application has a configure bar for the purpose of studying the rate of spreading the rumor among the population<br>.
+The user can choose the following:<br>
-    1)the values density percentage (P) - must be number between 0 to 1 , 2) choose the probability of the diffrent levels of the Skeptisem (s1,s2,s3,s4) 3)choose the number of generations the automat will run (Generation limit (Optional)) 4) choose the run mode: there are 3 options: R - regular mode (this is the code for סעיף א).
+ 1)the values density percentage (P) - must be number between 0 to 1 <br>2) choose the probability of the diffrent levels of the Skeptisem (s1,s2,s3,s4) <br>3)choose the number of generations the automat will run (Generation limit (Optional)) <br>4) choose the run mode: there are 3 options: R - regular mode (this is the code for סעיף א).
 S - slow mode (this is code for סעיף ב) F - fast mode(this is code for סעיף ב)
-    While running, the user receives important information about the system, such as the total percentage of pepole who heard the rumor, the number of pepole who heard the rumor.
-At the end of the run, when the user clicks on the 'Stop' button, a graph will appear.
+    <br>While running, the user receives important information about the system, such as the total percentage of pepole who heard the rumor, the number of pepole who heard the rumor.
+At the end of the run, <br>when the user clicks on the 'Stop' button, a graph will appear.

 # Dictionary
 app.py - Document containing the app settings, windows, grid, entries and buttons.
 <br>
 automat.py - Document that containing the engine behind the simulator.
-Calculates the number and postion of the persons inside the grid, their skeptisem and calculte the number of people who heard the rumor in each generation. a Each generation presents the results on the grid.
+Calculates the number and postion of the persons inside the grid,<br> their skeptisem and calculte the number of people who heard the rumor in each generation. a Each generation presents the results on the grid.
 <br>
 state.py - Document that represents automat's states
 <br>